Teradata/product-help/VantageTrial/GettingStarted/GettingStarted-old.md

 Here are things you can do with your trial:
 * Click (play.image) to watch a short video about Vantage Trial.
 * See the FAQ for answers to common questions.
+* Check out Vantage Developer
-* Use Vantage Developer: See TechBytes videos.
-Use the Editor to run SQL queries, including those in the use cases.
-Learn from Use Cases.
-Use the API Catalog to test RESTful APIs.
+     - Use the Editor to run SQL queries, including those in the use cases
-* Use Vantage Analyst: Discover analytics using Workflows, Rules, Model, and Path.
-* Use Vantage Operations: temptext: Manage and monitor your site
+     - Use
+     - Item

 See the (to-pat: replace link) _[Teradata Vantage Trial on AWS Quick Start Guide](https://docs.teradata.com/access/sources/dita/topic?dita:mapPath=jzh1567636979792.ditamap)_.